James Vann Johnston Jr.: Early life and education

 Johnston has stated that the faith and generosity of his mother and the teachings of Pope John Paul II inspired him to enter the priesthood.
-He entered Saint Meinrad School of Theology in Saint Meinrad, Indiana, where he earned a Master of Divinity degree.
+He enrolled in Saint Meinrad School of Theology in Saint Meinrad, Indiana in 1985, where he earned a Master of Divinity degree in 1990.

 Priesthood

-Johnston was ordained for the Diocese of Knoxville by Bishop Anthony O'Connell on June 9, 1990; he was one of the first two priests ordained for the diocese after its creation.
+Johnston was ordained a priest for the Diocese of Knoxville by Bishop Anthony O'Connell on June 9, 1990, at Holy Ghost Church in Knoxville.